og-cz/retail_demand_forecasting/README.md

 ## Setup notes

-- The dataset ships a `Demand Forecast` column.
-Not using it as a feature or target it's someone else's model output, and training on it would just be learning to imitate that model instead of learning from actual sales.
-- Price, discount, promotion, holiday, and weather are treated as known ahead of time for a given day, since retailers set these in advance and weather forecasts exist.
-Only `Units Sold` itself gets lagged, so no row sees its own future.
+The dataset ships a `Demand Forecast` column, which is left out of both the features and the target it's someone else's model output, and training on it would just teach this model to imitate that one.
+Price, discount, promotion, holiday, and weather are treated as known ahead of time, since retailers set these in advance.
+Only `Units Sold` gets lagged, so no row sees its own future.

 ## Pipeline

-1. **Load & clean** - column names vary across dataset variants, so there's a resolver that maps whatever headers show up to the fields we need.
-Parses dates, sorts by store/product/date, drops duplicate rows, normalizes yes/no-style columns to 0/1.
-2. **Features** - calendar fields (day of week, month, quarter, week of year) plus lags (1/7/14/28 days) and rolling mean/std (7/14/28-day windows) of `Units Sold`, computed on `shift(1)` so nothing sees itself.
+Data is loaded through a column resolver (headers vary across dataset versions), then parsed, sorted by store/product/date, deduplicated, and normalized.
+Features combine calendar fields (day of week, month, quarter) with lags (1/7/14/28 days) and rolling mean/std (7/14/28-day windows) of `Units Sold`, all shifted by one day so nothing sees itself.

-3. **Leakage check** - same-day `Inventory Level` correlates with sales, but you can't actually know it before today's sales happen.
-Ran three variants of a Linear Regression pipeline (same-day inventory, inventory dropped, yesterday's inventory) to confirm the swap doesn't tank performance, then switched to `inventory_lag_1` regardless of the numbers, since same-day isn't obtainable at prediction time in a real deployment.
+A leakage check on `Inventory Level` came next it correlates with same-day sales, but you can't actually know today's inventory before today's sales happen.
+Three variants were tested (same-day, dropped, lagged), and the switch to `inventory_lag_1` was made regardless of the numbers, since same-day just isn't obtainable at prediction time.

-4. **Model training** - chronological 70/15/15 train/val/test split (no shuffling, it's time series).
-Compared naive lag-1, 7-day moving average, Linear Regression, and tuned Random Forest / XGBoost / LightGBM (`RandomizedSearchCV` + `TimeSeriesSplit`).
+Training used a chronological 70/15/15 split and compared:
+- naive lag-1 and 7-day moving average baselines
+- Linear Regression
+- tuned Random Forest, XGBoost, and LightGBM (`RandomizedSearchCV` + `TimeSeriesSplit`)

-5. **Ablation study** - added feature groups one at a time (calendar → + lag → + rolling → + price/promo → + weather) and tracked validation MAE at each step, to see which groups are actually pulling weight.
-6. **Evaluate** - best model by validation MAE gets refit on train+val, scored once on test (that's the number that counts, everything before it is validation).
-Also ran rolling-origin backtesting across 4 origins to check the score isn't a fluke of one split, plus residual and feature-importance plots.
+An ablation study added feature groups one at a time (calendar → lags → rolling → price/promo → weather) to see which actually moved validation MAE.
+The best model by validation score was refit on train+val and scored once on test that's the number that counts.
+Rolling-origin backtesting across four origins confirmed it wasn't a fluke of one split.

 ## Inventory decision layer

-7. **7-day forecast** - recursive rollout: predict day 1, feed that prediction back into the lag/rolling features to build day 2's inputs, predict day 2, and so on.
-Just repeating a single day's prediction 7x would miss day-of-week effects and get the error compounding wrong.
-8. **Safety stock** - assumes a fixed lead time and a 95% service level (z ≈ 1.65) applied to historical forecast error, as a stand-in for real demand uncertainty.
-Neither of these is in the dataset - they're placeholders for what would normally come from actual supplier agreements.
-9. **Reorder qty** - flags `stockout_risk` when current inventory falls short of forecasted lead-time demand plus the safety buffer, and computes `recommended_order_qty` to close it.
-Uses the most recent actual inventory reading, which is a different situation from step 3's leakage - that was about not knowing today's inventory before today's sales; this is the stock on the shelf right now, at decision time, which is observed, not predicted.
+The forecast feeds a small decision layer.
+A 7-day forecast uses a recursive rollout predict day 1, feed that back into the lag/rolling features, predict day 2, and so on rather than just repeating one day's prediction, which would miss day-of-week effects.
+Safety stock assumes a fixed lead time and 95% service level (z ≈ 1.65) applied to historical forecast error, standing in for real demand uncertainty since neither figure is in the dataset.
+From there, `stockout_risk` flags when current inventory falls short of forecasted lead-time demand plus the safety buffer, and `recommended_order_qty` closes that gap using the most recent *actual* inventory reading, which is fine since it's observed, not predicted.

 ## What actually helped

-- Engineered features (lags, rolling stats, price/promo/weather) added very little - EDA, the ablation study, and the backtest all pointed the same way.
-Probably a property of this particular synthetic dataset, not a general claim about retail demand.
-- Linear Regression was competitive with the tree models on validation, consistent with there not being much nonlinear structure for them to exploit.
+Engineered features (lags, rolling stats, price/promo/weather) added very little lift EDA, the ablation study, and the backtest all pointed the same way, likely a quirk of this particular synthetic dataset rather than a general fact about retail demand.
+Linear Regression stayed competitive with the tree models, consistent with not much nonlinear structure to exploit.

 ## Limitations

-- Single combined time-series split rather than per-series CV.
+- Single combined time-series split rather than per-series CV
-- Lead time / service level in the reorder math are placeholders, not real supply-chain numbers.
+- Lead time / service level in the reorder math are placeholders, not real supply-chain numbers
-- Store/product IDs are ordinal-encoded, so this won't generalize to unseen stores or products.
+- Store/product IDs are ordinal-encoded, so this won't generalize to unseen stores or products
-- Safety stock assumes normal-distributed forecast error; a more rigorous version would use quantile/probabilistic forecasting instead of a point forecast plus an assumed error distribution.
+- Safety stock assumes normal-distributed error; a stricter version would use quantile forecasting instead

+## Running it

+Needs `numpy pandas matplotlib seaborn scikit-learn xgboost lightgbm joblib kagglehub` (the notebook installs the last three itself if missing).
+Looks for a local CSV first, falls back to `kagglehub`.
+Final model saves to `retail_demand_forecast_model.joblib`.